 The land of Estonia was born when the Ice Age started to retreat around 10 000 BC.
 The first inhabitants arrived here around 9000-8500 BC who were following the reindeer who were escaping from mosquitos.

-Estonians are considered to descend from the Finno-Ugric people (together with Finnish, partly Swedes, Hungarians and Siberian tribes but not Latvians & Lithuanians) and our language is mostly evolved from it.
-But today science proves continuously that the formation of a nation is a lot more complex and our genes are much more mixed with different predecessors.
+Estonians are considered to descend from the Finno-Ugric people (together with Finnish, partly Swedes, Hungarians and Siberian tribes but not Latvians & Lithuanians) and the language is mostly evolved from it.
+But today science proves continuously that the formation of a nation is a lot more complex and Estonian genes are much more mixed with different predecessors.

 IV century was the time when people started moving in Europe and although the early Estonians didn’t move anywhere, other nations started moving, pressuring the area.
 Fights and battles got more frequent.
 In XI century the early viking countries of Scandinavia and Russia started to expand their territories and were interested to control the land of Estonia.
 Russia led by Yaroslav the Wise was the first one to conquer Tartu and part of Estonia, but with heavy fights Estonians got their land back and kept Russians away for another half a century.